-Presumably you did your research right at the beginning on the going market value of your breed, and have built a firm foundation for the viability of your dog breeding venture by choosing a breed (and color) that is inherently sound, in demand, and not oversupplied.
+Presumably you did your research right at the beginning on the going market value of your breed, and have built a firm foundation for the viability of your dog breeding venture by choosing a breed or crossbred designer breed (and color/size/etc) that is inherently sound, in demand, and not oversupplied.

 You may also find that the biggest demand is for female pups (a lot of people don’t like the habit of male dogs of peeing on everything, and some of course may want to breed).
 If this is the case in your breed, then you might want to consider asking more for female pups especially if you only have a few females and a lot of males in the litter.

-I also sometimes offer a discount on pups that remain unsold past 8 weeks of age (this has only happened to me ONCE!), and to people who buy two pups at the same time.
+I also sometimes used to have to offer a discount on pups that remained unsold past 8 weeks of age (this has only happened to me once, very early in my career as a breeder), and to people who buy two pups at the same time.